 Financial aid will be suspended until the student successfully meets the cumulative grade point average standards.
 The student is responsible for paying their own expenses, such as tuition, fees, books, supplies, etc. and will not be reimbursed for the period(s) of financial aid suspension.

 Right to Appeal

 Students have the right to appeal any decision of ineligibility to continue to receive financial assistance unless they have previously been granted an appeal.
 Appeals must be filed within 30 days of notification that aid eligibility has been lost.

-An appeal should be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
+An appeal should be based upon some unusual situation or conditions which prevented a student from passing one or more courses, or which necessitated withdrawal from courses.
 Examples of possible situations include documented serious illness, severe injury, or death of a family member.